 You are lifting the weight, putting in the time, listening to the experts, and killing yourself at the gym, but your muscles are not getting bigger and stronger.
 You have spent your money, time, and energy on things that should work but do not work.
 So what is preventing you from getting bigger and stronger muscles?
 The answer is simple and quite common.
 It is your form.
 Yes, your form is destroying your results.
 Unless you fix it, your results are going to get worst.

-The wrong form prevents you from creating bigger and stronger muscles, and it also causes injuries.
+The wrong form prevents you from creating bigger and stronger muscles and causes injuries.

 The wrong form, injuries, and smaller and weaker muscles go together.
 When you use the wrong form, it puts the work on the wrong muscle group.
 Forcing a muscle to do what it can not do eventually leads to injuries.
 Your muscles can only move and work in a specific way.
 They can pull, push, bend, or rotate.
 For example, the knee can bend, and it does it perfectly, but if you ask the knee to rotate, it will fail you.